nearform/the-fastify-workshop/deck.md

 # Step 11: Fastify autoload

-- [`fastify-autoload`](https://github.com/fastify/fastify-autoload) is a convenience plugin for Fastify that loads all plugins found in a directory and automatically configures routes matching the folder structure.
+- [`fastify-autoload`](https://github.com/fastify/fastify-autoload) is a convenience plugin for Fastify that loads all plugins found in a directory and automatically configures routes matching the folder structure

 - Note that as we only refactor in this step we don't have a try it out slide.
-You can try things from earlier steps and expect them to work.
+You can try things from earlier steps and expect them to work

 ---